socaltiger/BatchSubmit.com/README.md

 schedule cron jobs.<p>
 although it is designed to run SAS/R/Python, it can be easily modified to run any command line based programs, such as Oracle Sqlplus Scripts or SQL server scripts, even Fortran and Cobol, and many more ...<p>

-this project is fully functional in Perl CGI, I am looking for contributors who can help port it to Python (Flask/FastAPI)<p>
+this project is fully functional in Perl CGI, I am looking for contributors who can help port it to Python: <a href="https://github.com/socaltiger/BatchSubmit.com-Python">BatchSubmit.com-Python</a><p>

 If you installed a copy of the platform on the web, could you please share the URL with me?
 I am compiling a list of installed bases.